Skip to content

 vweiner@pratt.edu

-Vicki Weiner is the Academic Director of the Historic Preservation Master’s degree program and an Adjunct Associate Professor at Pratt Institute.
-She has taught courses in historic preservation history & theory, law & policy, research methods, policy analysis, and community preservation planning.
-Vicki has over twenty years of professional experience in historic preservation, having served as director of two non-profit preservation organizations in New York City; as the first Kress Fellow for Historic Preservation at the Municipal Art Society of New York; and as a historic preservation policy consultant.
+Vicki Weiner is an Adjunct Associate Professor in the Master’s degree program in Historic Preservation at Pratt Institute.
+She served as the program’s Academic Director from 2019-2025.
+Over the past twenty years she has taught courses in historic preservation history & theory, community engagement, law & policy, research methods, policy analysis, and community preservation planning.
+Vicki also has more than two decades of professional experience in historic preservation, having served as director of two non-profit preservation organizations in New York City; as the first Kress Fellow for Historic Preservation at the Municipal Art Society of New York; and as a historic preservation policy consultant.
 She is a Senior Fellow at Pratt Center for Community Development, where she served as Deputy Director from 2011-2019 and previously managed projects that explored preserving culturally important places to create more equitable communities.
 She has authored or co-authored numerous research reports, briefing papers, and articles on preserving community culture in low-income neighborhoods.
 Vicki’s recent publications include articles in Preservation and the New Data Landscape (2019) and Preservation and Social Inclusion (2020) from Columbia Books on Architecture and the City.
-She is a past recipient of the James Marston Fitch Mid-Career grant and current participant in Columbia University’s research initiative on Urban Heritage, Sustainability and Social Inclusion.
+She is a past recipient of the James Marston Fitch Mid-Career grant and was a participant in Columbia University’s research initiative on Urban Heritage, Sustainability and Social Inclusion.
+She is a current recipient of Pratt Center’s Taconic Fellowship, and serves on numerous heritage conservation organization boards and committees.
 Vicki has a Master of Science degree in Historic Preservation from Columbia University, and a Bachelor of Art degree in Theater Arts from Drew University.